Safest Places to Travel 2025: What are the Best Destinations For Teens This Year

 Many other destinations allow teens to safely experience non-Western cultures.
 They give students a glimpse at different languages, religions, traditions and lifestyles.

-In 2024, our data shows a few non-Western nations are still popular choices for student travel.
+For 2025, our data shows a few non-Western nations are still popular choices for student travel.
 These countries have the best combination of safety, culture and adventure.

-Costa Rica and Thailand are among the safest and most popular nations for student travel.
+Based on our experience, Costa Rica and Thailand have consistently stood out as not only the most popular travel destinations but also as extremely safe.
 They’ve had that “hot spot” designation for some time.
 For years now, Rustic Pathways has hosted more students in Costa Rica than any other country.
 And Thailand ranks second in the number of enrollments.

 Why Costa Rica is a Safe Place to Travel

-The 2022 Global Peace Index recognized Costa Rica as the most peaceful place in Latin America.
+The 2024 Global Peace Index recognized Costa Rica as the most peaceful place in Latin America.
 Most crimes in the nation are petty crimes, like pickpocketing.
 Crime also tends to be concentrated in places students don’t go.
 This includes certain sections of the capital San Jose and the city Limón on the Caribbean coast.

 On the healthcare front, Costa Rica is known for having high quality care.
 The World Health Organization previously ranked Costa Rica as the 36th best country in the world for healthcare.